KiranVarma147/Portfolio/README.md

 # Portfolio
-Using only HTML and CSS
+This Portfolio UI was built only using only HTML and CSS.